Sydney Adamu: Carmy

 Carmy's tendency to self-sabotage ultimately becomes beside the point because while he was the center of attention, Sydney became the heart and soul of the restaurant, having earned the loyalty and devotion of the staff (many of whom are Carmy's relatives) and experienced a personal creative peak despite Carm's neglect.
 In the meantime she considers a job offer from Adam Shapiro, a former colleague of Carmy's at a fictionalized version of Chicago's acclaimed Ever, tentatively accepting but then ultimately choosing to stay at the Bear.
 According to one scholarly analysis, Syd's emotional and professional ascent through the Berzatto family restaurant ultimately establishes her as the narrative's second-most important character.
 In 2025, The New York Times described Edebiri as "essentially a co-lead with White."

 Still, as recounted by Rolling Stone television critic Alan Sepinwall, while Syd "loves everyone at The Bear...she came there for Carmy.
 On the occasions when he's able to get his various neuroses under control, he's an incredible partner who makes Syd feel better about herself than even her beloved father can.
 And when he's failing at that, at least she can console herself with the understanding that the good version of Carmy will make an appearance sooner or later."
-In the emotionally raw season-four finale "Goodbye" Carmy told Sydney "because you're the bear," a claim about which he seemed quite certain but the meaning of which has been debated.
+In the season-four finale "Goodbye" Carmy told Sydney "because you're the bear," a claim about which he seemed quite certain but the meaning of which has been debated.

+In season 5, Sydney feels the need to modify the exclamation "Fuck me" with "Just kidding," and Pete advises Carmy's mom that "there are some theories" about a romance between the two.
+Their relationship was left ambiguous and up to the audience's imagination if they'd pursue something romantic or not.
+A blackasf.com columnist wrote that pair had been "intimately entangled in the soul-baring intensity of kitchen work.
+[But] she isn't his reward, his savior, or the woman waiting at the end of his emotional breakthrough.
+She's his collaborator.
+The person standing beside him in the difficult, unglamorous, obsessive work of trying to make something great.
+When strong-willed, self-determined women, particularly women of color, are allowed to be symbols of female desirability without being made smaller, the culture shifts a little.
+When women who follow their callings are treated as just as admirable as women who follow their hearts, we all win."